Ja Rule Saw All Your Fyre Fest Comments & Says He Would “Never Scam” Anyone

 Ja Rule has faced several class action lawsuits in the aftermath of the Fyre Fest, but he has largely moved on from the festival drama — he has even since said that he is not ashamed of the festival, still believing it to be a “beyond brilliant” idea.
 In the nearly two years after Fyre Fest, Ja Rule founded an app company and has decided to refocus on his rap career, with a tour planned for 2019.

-Ja Rule did not give any interviews for either documentary, but he did post a tantalizing tweet over the weekend: “I have receipts!!!” he wrote, suggesting there’s more to this saga to come.
+Ja Rule did not give any interviews for either documentary, but he did post a tantalising tweet over the weekend: “I have receipts!!!” he wrote, suggesting there’s more to this saga to come.

 Advertisement